Amitchawarekar/IMS/README.md

-<h2>Please StudentViews.py also as I have fetch the data from there. </h2>
+<h2>Please check StudentViews.py also as I have fetch the data from there. </h2>

 "IMS\IMS\IMS_app\StudentViews.py "